-Mr. Moise participates in a quarterly sales commission plan that is designed to incentivize increased sales and financial performance of the digital and niche publications businesses that Mr. Moise leads.
-With the Company's continued focus on diversifying revenue streams to restart topline growth, the quarterly sales commission plan particularly emphasizes the financial and operational performance of The Dallas Morning News ' two digital marketing businesses, 508 Digital and Speakeasy.
+In the first quarter of 2014, Mr. Moise participated in a quarterly sales commission plan that is designed to incentivize increased sales and financial performance of the digital and niche publications businesses that Mr. Moise leads.
+With the Company's continued focus on diversifying revenue streams to restart topline growth, the quarterly sales commission plan particularly emphasizes the financial and operational performance of the two digital marketing businesses of The Dallas Morning News, 508 Digital and Speakeasy.
 508 Digital focuses on serving the digital and social marketing needs of small and medium-sized businesses.
-508 Digital generated approximately \$4.4 million in revenue in 2013.
-Almost 600 local advertisers signed on with 508 Digital in 2013, a 33% increase compared to 2012.
-Over 80% of these clients did not advertise with The Dallas Morning News prior to signing on with 508 Digital.
-Speakeasy specializes in content marketing distributed through social media channels and provides turnkey social media account management to middle-market business customers.
-Speakeasy generated approximately \$1.4 million in revenue in 2013.
-Approximately 25% of Speakeasy's clients that did not previously advertise with The Dallas Morning News have begun to use The Dallas Morning News ' other products.
-Overall, digital revenue increased 24% at The Dallas Morning News, primarily due to the continued growth associated with 508 Digital and Speakeasy.
-Mr. Moise also leads The Dallas Morning News' niche publications businesses, which contributed approximately \$24.6 million in advertising revenue in 2013, a 3% increase from the prior year.

-For 2013, Mr. Moise's commissions were based on the revenue and EBITDA of 508 Digital and the revenue of Speakeasy and all niche publications.
-Actual commissions earned under the sales commission plan for 2013 were \$147,845.
+Speakeasy develops, manages and executes campaigns and promotions for both local and national brands.
+Mr. Moise also leads The Dallas Morning News ' niche publications businesses.
+For first quarter of 2014, Mr. Moise's commissions were based on the revenue and EBITDA of 508 Digital and the revenue of Speakeasy and all niche publications.
+Actual commissions earned under the sales commission plan for 2014 were \$41,547.